 What is Blended Learning?

 Blended learning really took off in the early 2000s with the first generation of web-based learning.
 It is a way of teaching that combines online digital media with in-person instruction to create an overall more effective and customized learning experience.
 You may also hear it referred to as hybrid learning.
 It is being used in K-12 and higher education but also in corporate training.
-If you are interested in blended learning in corporate training and development, please download our ebook.

 How is Blended Learning Different?